 The Disruption of Food Supply by the Pandemic

 When the first case was announced in China, followed by other nations, governments responded by announcing containment measures that limited people and goods’ movement.

 The initial reaction was panic buying since people were ordered to stay indoors, cook, and eat at home to ensure social isolation.
 The outcome was a high demand for food items at supermarkets and local markets.

-On the other hand, the lockdown and restricted international travels disrupted the supply of labour and inputs in the manufacturing and agriculture industry.
+On the other hand, the lockdown and restricted international travel disrupted the supply of labour and inputs in the manufacturing and agriculture industries.